 The appearance of those familiar blue and white stripes in children’s books, adverts, fashion magazines, collector’s websites and homes all over the world is testament to Cornishware’s timeless design and enduring popularity.
 From plates to cups to storage jars, Cornishware was such a roaring success that it soon became a household name, adorning dinner tables up and down the country.

-In the 1960s, Cornishware was updated by a young designer called Judith Onions.
-It says much for her skill and sensitivity that this restyled range was embraced as warmly as the originals had been.
-Over the past 20 years, the range has become highly prized by collectors, with the sighting of both rare original designs and Onions classics the subject of much excitement – and ever-increasing prices.
+In the 1960s, Cornishware’s look was updated by talented young designer, Judith Onions, and the restyled range was embraced as warmly as the originals.
+Over the past 20 years Onions’ designs, as well as the older ranges, have become highly prized by collectors, commanding ever-increasing prices.

 Sadly, the story didn’t go as well for T.G.Green.
 As time went on, it became increasingly difficult for the Victorian pottery workshop to compete with modern industry, and after a series of owners tried their best, it closed in 2007.

 Luckily, T.G.Green and Cornishware had fans in all the right places.
 Lifelong enthusiasts, Charles Rickards and Paul Burston teamed up with designer and brand consultant, Perry Haydn Taylor to come to the rescue.
 Thanks to their expertise, those wonderful stripes have been restored to their rightful position.